Native American Retention Initiative Staff at 2024 Harvest Bash

 • Director | Pomo, Pinoleville

 Michelle Villegas-Frazier, who previously worked for a decade in outreach programs on campus, returned to become the first director of Strategic Native American Retention Initiative in Student Affairs.
-She brings with her more than 20 years of experience in Native American outreach and retention services and programs.
+She brings with her more than 30 years of experience in Native American outreach and retention services and programs.

-Michelle will provide strategic leadership to identify opportunities for enhancing the persistence, achievement and graduation rates for Native American students.
+Michelle will provide strategic leadership to identify opportunities for enhancing the persistence, achievement and graduation rates for students.
 She will lead efforts to develop partnerships across the university and implement a plan to serve students from orientation through graduation.

 Associate Director